Royalty (Chris Brown album)

-Royalty is mainly an R&B and alternative R&B album, also containing songs with influences of funk, pop and trap music.
-Its lyrical content was described by Brown as a "representation of where i was in my life at that point".
-For the album Brown collaborated chiefly with underground artists and producers, being Brown's record with fewer featurings as well.
-The album received mixed reviews from music critics, with criticism relating to the album's content.
+Royalty is mainly an R&B and alternative R&B album, while also exploring funk, pop and trap music.
+Brown described the lyrical content as a representation of his life experiences during that period.
+While collaborating with various producers on the album, it showcases the least number of guest appearances compared to his previous works.
+Royalty received mixed reviews from music critics.

 The album debuted at number three on the US Billboard 200, selling 184,000 units in its first week, marking an improvement over Brown's last three studio albums.
-It also became his seventh solo album consecutive top ten debut in the United States.
+It also became his eighth consecutive album to debut in the top-ten in the United States.
 Royalty was certified Platinum by the Recording Industry Association of America (RIAA), for combined equivalent units of 1,000,000 units.

 Four singles preceded the album's release: "Liquor", "Zero", "Back to Sleep", and "Fine by Me".
 Its third single "Back to Sleep" became the album's biggest success, peaking at number 20 on the US Billboard Hot 100.
-Brown directed and released eight music videos for the songs of album, serializing them to construct a linear story.
+Brown directed and released eight music videos for the songs of the album, serializing them to construct a linear story.

 Background and recording

-In February 2015, Brown said, during an interview for The Breakfast Club, that he started working on the album going for a funky direction inspired by "overseas" music.
-During the progression of the album he discovered that he had a daughter and simultaneously broke up with his ex-girlfriend Karrueche Tran.
-That happening made him change the idea for the project, ending up doing mostly R&B songs that he described as "a screenshot of my emotional state at that point".
-He then wanted to release two different versions of the album, an urban one for the US market, and a worldwide version with pop-funk songs, but he ended up releasing most of the pop-funk songs on an EP called Royalty International - EP, keeping for the album mostly urban records.
+Brown discussed the possibility of releasing two distinct versions of the album: an urban edition tailored for the US market and a global version that would substitute some urban tracks with uptempo, pop-oriented songs.
+Ultimately, he decided to release the majority of these tracks on an EP titled Royalty International, opting to primarily include R&B tracks in the album.

 Recording sessions for Royalty took place in late 2014 and throughout 2015 at Record Plant in Los Angeles, California.
-In November 2015, during an interview with Hot 97, Brown explained the significance of the title, named after his daughter Royalty Brown:
+In November 2015, during an interview with Hot 97, Brown talked about the significance of the title, named after his daughter Royalty Brown: